Changissnz/selfinterest/README.md

 longevity of Ancient Rome, from republic to empire to supplantation by its eastern sibling.
 The recorded and narrated activities of Ancient Rome provide exemplification for how the force of self-interest operates when there are many individuals, each with their own self-interest.
-The group image of individuals that share in a common cause takes precedence, and if that group image bears enough influence, those individuals may find themselves greatly benefitted by representative democracies.
+The group image of individuals that share in a common cause takes precedence in the breadth of history, and if that group image bears enough influence, those individuals may find themselves greatly benefitted by representative democracies.
 Whereas Ancient Rome certainly had phenomena recognized as issues, such as slavery and unstable governments by rapid shifts from emperor to emperor, the Ottoman Empire also had its fair share of
 issues: its bureaucracy became inefficient from managing vast territories, having to convert and employ the children of the peoples it defeated during its expansion.
-One issue with discussions on problems that plagued expansionist states is that all of the problems are virtually identical, in principle.
+One issue with discussions on problems that plagued expansionist states is that all of the problems are virtually identical in principle.
 Political rule as a solution for diversified individual identities, such that attempts to centralize can result in repression of the individual, and also, inefficiency due to connections weakened by the obligations of the political over those they assume are constantly their subjects.